Manage AD Bridge licenses | AD Bridge

 Verify a license key

-- When you run the setkey-cli utility
+- Running the setkey-cli utility

-- When you start the AD Bridge authentication service
+- Starting the AD Bridge authentication service

 To verify a license, the setkey-cli utility uses the computer's Active Directory account to search for licenses in the computer's OU hierarchy up to the top of the domain.
 When the computer's domain controller is down, the utility loads the license from the disk without verifying its assignment in Active Directory.